Lewa House

 Lewa House is closed in November and April each year.

 Lewa House accepts children of all ages and is a super family option if you are looking for an exclusive lodge environment where game viewing is superb.
-The family cottages are ideal, with two en suite bedrooms linked by an open porch/ verandah.
-The only point to note is that the verandah is open-fronted and so very young children may need to share a room with an adult.
+The Family Pods are ideal, with two en suite bedrooms linked by a lounge.
 Lewa House is not the kind of property to offer ‘kids club’ attractions, but there is a swimming pool and the excellent guides and staff will interact with children both on activities and whilst in camp.

 The Lewa Wildlife Conservancy has been enormously successful in the conservation of rhino, together with other species.
 Guests at Lewa House are able to visit the Conservancy HQ to gain an insight into their conservation work and the challenges of poaching.
 They may also visit the Lewa anti-poaching bloodhounds unit where they are able to meet the rangers and see demonstrations of tracking.